NandeeshBijoor/active-passive-rabbitmq/README.md

 ## Test active passive

-* Access rabbitmq Management Interface localhost:15672
+* Access Rabbitmq Management Interface localhost:15672
 * You see rabbit@rabbitmq1 in nodes list
 * Remove rabbitmq1 container
 * You see node changed to rabbit@rabbitmq2